 Traditional & Religious Events

-Las Cruces de Mayo – Granada; 2nd to 3rd May: Another city, another full-scale party dressed up as a religious occasion.
+Las Cruces de Mayo – Granada; 3rd May 2018: Another city, another full-scale party dressed up as a religious occasion.
 While the crosses which are displayed in squares throughout the city are undoubtedly lovely, Granada’s Las Cruces is, in reality, just a great excuse for a party.
 And why not?

-Patios de Cordoba; second and third week of May: North, south, east or west, spring is one of the best times to visit Spain, wherever in the country you might be thinking of heading.
+Patios de Cordoba; 1st to 13th May 2018: North, south, east or west, spring is one of the best times to visit Spain, wherever in the country you might be thinking of heading.
 Nowhere is that more the case than in Cordoba.
 In May, some of the oldest and most beautiful patios of the town’s historic centre are decked out in their full floral finery and opened up to the public.
 Unmissable.

 El Rocio Pilgrimage – Huelva; Pentecost/depending on Easter: One of the region’s most impressive devotional displays, up to a million people have been known to make the journey to this remote church to see the Virgin make her spectacular appearance in the early hours of Pentecost Monday.
 With El Rocio sitting right in the heart of the Doñana National Park, it makes for a great excuse to explore one of Spain’s great natural wildernesses, too.